wp-plugins/download-manager/readme.txt

 == Changelog ==

+= 2.7.95 =
+* Added new option for sanitizing file names to avoid illegal chars
+* Fixed issue with open with browser option
+* Fixed issue with file type icons selection for all files short-code
+* Fixed issue with order expiration check
+* Fixed issue with purchased items access at front-end
+* Added new option to recalculate total sales of a product

 = 2.7.94 =
 * Fixed an issue with shop activation
 * Added missing strings in language file